70% of CBD products online are mislabeled!

 What can be done about it?

 From a consumers standpoint, there’s not much that can be done aside from meticulously researching a specific product before buying it.
-That is why we review and recommend the best CBD companies and brands online so you know that you have safe CBD Products that are lab tested and have accurate labels.
+That is why we review and recommend the safest CBD products with no THC and the highest quality brands online so you know that you have CBD Products that are lab tested and have accurate labels.
 Discussion has arisen, contemplating whether or not the FDA should step in to ensure label accuracy of these products.

 A centralized regulating body would ensure a high degree of accuracy for any products sold on the market, but it comes at the drawback of each product needing to be FDA approved before being able to be sold.
 That in itself carries a monumental cost and a large amount of time in order to do so.